clarkzjw/tma25-oneweb/README.md

 # Measuring the OneWeb Satellite Network

-This repository contains the code and dataset of the paper **Measuring the OneWeb Satellite Network** submitted to the *IFIP 2025 Network Traffic Measurement and Analysis Conference (TMA'25)*.
+This repository contains the code and dataset of the paper **Measuring the OneWeb Satellite Network** appeared in the *IFIP 2025 Network Traffic Measurement and Analysis Conference (TMA'25)*.

 ## Prerequisites